jeffpar/pcjs.v1/disks/pcx86/windows/1.01/README.md

 It is shown here running on an IBM PC XT (Model 5160) with an EGA Display.
 You can also run [Windows 1.01 with a CGA Display](cga/).

+A demo of an earlier pre-release version, [Windows 1.0 ("Premiere Edition")](../1.00/), is also available.

 {% include machine.html id="ibm5160-ega-win101" %}

 Directory listings of the five 360Kb distribution diskettes are provided [below](#directory-listings).